romilly/aplers-pi-guide/manuscript/Appendix-A.md

 # Using a Pi without monitor, mouse or keyboard

-Sometimes it isn;t practical to connect your Raspberry Pi to a lot of other hardware.
+Sometimes it isn't practical to connect your Raspberry Pi to a lot of other hardware.
 You might not have a spare keyboard or monitor available, or you might be using the Pi to control a free-ranging robot.
 Fortunately you can configure and use a Raspberry Pi without the extra peripherals.